Bananapoco/Hmmify/README.md

 A web app that lets you upload any mp3 and converts it into a Minecraft villager cover :)
+Won't work unless you have a Replicate API key, currently working on deploying this thing but need to consider how to handle server costs

 ## Tech Stack